 3. Hinting

-- Hinting involves adding instructions to font data to improve the legibility of text at small sizes.
-This is particularly important for low-resolution displays.
+• Hinting involves adding instructions to improve the legibility of text at small sizes.
+This aspect is particularly important for low-resolution screens.

 4. Styles and Variations

-- Font data can include information about different styles and variations within a typeface, such as bold, italic, and condensed versions.
+• Font files can include data about different styles and variations within a typeface, such as bold or italic versions.

 Applications of Font Data